-The Scandinave Spa is located in a beautiful natural setting on the edge of Lost Lake, surrounded by spruce and cedar trees and offering incredible mountain vistas.
+The Scandinave Spa is located in a beautiful natural setting on the edge of Lost Lake, surrounded by spruce and cedar trees, offering incredible mountain vistas.
 The experience includes eucalyptus steam baths, wood-burning saunas, hot and cold baths, and lovely relaxation rooms.

 Bike the Valley Trail

 Biking is one of the best ways to explore Whistler in the summer.
-The Valley Trail is a 40 km paved pedestrian and bicycle trail that links some of Whistler’s beautiful parks, lakes, beaches and neighbourhoods.
+The Valley Trail is a 40-kilometre paved pedestrian and bicycle trail that links some of Whistler’s beautiful parks, lakes, beaches and neighbourhoods.